-about Overconfidence own-company performance likely extends to rank-andfile employees.
-Bo Cowgill, Justin Wolfers, and Eric Zitzewitz (2008) study the prediction markets that Google set up for its own employees (with real payoffs).
-While securities not related to Google are correctly priced on average, the securities with implications for Google display substantial overconfidence: in two-outcome markets, the share that pays one dollar if the favorable outcome for Google occurs trades at 45.6 cents, while the average payoff is only 19.9 cents.
-While this evidence is specific to Google, survey evidence suggests that this phenomenon is more general.
-Indeed, overconfidence of employees about own-company performance is a leading explanation for the provision of stock options to rank-and-file employees (Paul Oyer and Scott Schaefer 2005; Nittai K. Bergman and Dirk Jenter 2007).
-Stock options have become a common form of compensation: the (Black and Scholes) value of options granted yearly to employees in public companies was over \$400 (about one percent of compensation) in 1999 (Over and Schaefer 2005).
-Incentive effects are unlikely to explain the issuance, given that the contribution of each individual employee to firm value is very limited.
+is specific to Google, survey evidence suggests that this phenomenon is more general.
+Indeed, overconfidence of employees about own-company performance is a leading explanation for the provision of stock options to rank-and-file employees (Oyer and Schaefer, 2005; Bergman and Jenter, forthcoming).
+Stock options have become a common form of compensation: the (Black and Scholes) value of options granted yearly to employees in public companies was over \$400 (about one percent of compensation) in 1999 (Oyer and Schaefer, 2005).
+Incentive effects are unlikely to explain the issuance, given that the contribution of each individual employee to firm value is very limited (Oyer and Schaefer, 2005).
 Instead, overconfidence about own-company performance can make stock options an attractive compensation format for employers.28 This form of overconfidence is particularly plausible since the workers that are overconfident about a particular company are more likely to sort into it.

 A third example of overconfidence is the tendency to overestimate the precision of own information, which is also a skill.
-For example, Marc Alpert and Howard Raiffa (1982) ask a group of 100 MBA students to provide answers for ten numeric queries such as "the number of foreign automobiles imported into the United States in 1967 in thousands" and "the total egg production in millions in the United States in 1965."
+For example, Alpert and Raiffa (1982) ask a group of 100 MBA students to provide answers for 10 numeric queries such as 'the number of foreign automobiles imported into the U.S. in 1967 in thousands' and 'the total egg production in millions in the U.S. in 1965'.
 The students are also asked for 98 percent confidence intervals.
-If the students estimated correctly the precision of their information, their confidence intervals should contain the correct answer in approximately 980 of the 1,000 responses.
-Instead, the intervals contain the correct answer in only 574 of the
+If the students estimated correctly the precision of their information, their confidence intervals should contain the correct answer in approximately 980 of the 1000 responses.
+Instead, the intervals contain the correct answer in only 574 of the 1000 cases!
+The elicitation of 75 percent confidence intervals provides similar evidence of overconfidence.